kakaroto/Caeora-s-Maps-Tokens-Assets/README.md

 # Caeora's Maps, Tokens, and Assets

 A collection of maps, tokens, and tiles by Caeora and KTech for use with Foundry VTT.
-Maps that include walls, lighting, and other audio and visual effects have been created by Voldemalort.
+Walls, lighting, and other audio and visual enhancements have been added to maps by Voldemalort.

 Additional Maps.
 Tokens, and Assets by Caeora and KTech can be found at [caeora.com](http://www.caeora.com).